Grants and Financial Assistance

 State Energy Program

 Federal grant from US DOE which can be used to fund projects which promote energy efficiency, energy security, or environmentally friendly economic growth.
 Typical annual funding around $700k.
 No maximum individual award limit.
-Projects are selected by DEEP in alignment with goals of the Comprehensive Energy Strategy.
+DEEP is currently using this funding to assist with the implementation of other state and federal funding by supporting staffing and consultant costs.
+DEEP is not currently accepting applications for this funding at this time.

 Application Deadline: Annually, in April